kadir001/kadir001/README.md

 I am a passionate software developer with a keen interest in web development, open-source projects, and continuous learning.
 Welcome to my GitHub profile!

 ## 🚀 About Me
-- 🌱 I’m currently learning advanced JavaScript framework React.
+- 🌱 I’m currently learning Full Stack Developer Certification on FreeCodeCamp.
 - 💬 Ask me about anything related to web development, and I like C++ programming language.
 - 📫 How to reach me: kadirakdemir75@gmail.com.
 - ⚡ Fun fact: I love hiking and exploring new places in my free time.
 I have done Internet of Things projects and starred this on my YouTube channel.